 We’ll pay your pension differently if you live outside Australia permanently or are absent from Australia on a long term basis.

-We assess outside Australia pension rates and thresholds in January, March, July and September each year.
+We assess the rates and thresholds in January, March, July and September each year.

-These rates apply, if you’re permanently outside Australia or absent from Australia for longer than 6 weeks.
+These rates apply, if you’re permanently outside or absent from Australia for longer than 6 weeks.

-These Australian dollar (A$) figures are a guide only and are effective from 20 September 2017 unless otherwise stated.
+These Australian dollar (A$) figures are a guide only.
+They are effective from 20 September 2017 unless otherwise stated.

 Pension rates and thresholds while outside Australia